Anna-Janina/Professional-README-Generator/README.md

 # Professional-README-Generator

-GIVEN a command-line application that accepts user input WHEN I am prompted for information about my application repository THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
+THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
 WHEN I enter my project title
 THEN this is displayed as the title of the README